Tinram/MySQL-Filler/README.md

 # MySQL Filler

-#### Populate a MySQL database and optionally create fake foreign keys between tables.
+#### Fill all MySQL database tables.

 ## Purpose

-Fill all the tables of a MySQL database with a limited number of rows, and optionally jumble the foreign keys to create sufficient fake key relationships between tables for SQL joins.
+Populate all the tables of a MySQL database with a specified number of rows of junk data, and optionally jumble the foreign keys to create sufficient fake key relationships between tables for SQL joins.

 ## Background